Lieb-Robinson bounds with exponential-in-volume tails: Introduction

 For the rest of the introduction, O(1) prefactors in scaling relations will be suppressed.

-The argument above---as do many other applications of a Lieb-Robinson bound---crucially relies on the \emph{exponential decay in distance} in \eqref{eq:introLR}.
+The argument above---as do many other applications of a Lieb-Robinson bound---crucially relies on the \emph{exponential decay in distance} in Eq. \eqref{eq:introLR}.
 Is that optimal?
-As phrased in \eqref{eq:introLR}, the bound is pretty much optimal: the tail bound can be improved to at most $\exp(-R\log R)$ with strictly local interactions \cite{AnthonyChen:2023bbe}.
-This can be intuitively seen by noting that at order $R$, the operator $A_x(t)$ can grow $R$ sites away: On the other hand, when we bounded simulatability in $d>1$, we use a Lieb-Robinson bound for the spreading of an operator from $x$ to $y$, and assumed that this same error controls how much of the operator might act on the whole ball of radius $|x-y|$.
+As phrased in Eq. \eqref{eq:introLR}, the bound is pretty much optimal: the tail bound can be improved to at most $\exp(-R\log R)$ with strictly local interactions \cite{AnthonyChen:2023bbe}.
+This can be intuitively seen by noting that at order $R$, the operator $A_x(t)$ can grow $R$ sites away: On the other hand, when we bounded simulatability in $d>1$, we used a Lieb-Robinson bound for the spreading of an operator from $x$ to $y$, and assumed that this same error controls how much of the operator might act on the whole ball of radius $\mathsf d(x,y)$.
 This approximation might seem loose.
-Indeed, \eqref{eq:taylorseriesintro} suggests that the first terms that act on an entire ball of radius $R$ arise at order $R^d$, so we might expect a tail bound that is suppressed in \emph{volume}: $\exp(-R^d)$.
+Indeed, Eq. \eqref{eq:taylorseriesintro} suggests that the first terms that act on an entire ball of radius $R$ arise at order $R^d$, so we might expect a tail bound that is suppressed in \emph{volume}: $\exp(-(R-vt)^d)$.
 Lieb-Robinson bounds of this kind are not known.

-However, the simulatability of short-time dynamics starting from product states has been directly addressed using a rather different method (cluster expansion), and an algorithm requiring has been found \cite{cluster_Alhambra23}.
-For fixed $t$ and $\epsilon \rightarrow 0$, \eqref{eq:introsim2} is better; while for fixed $\epsilon$ and large $t$, \eqref{eq:introsim1} is better.
-The large mismatch in scaling with $t$ and $\epsilon$ suggests that neither is optimal.
-To find an optimal bound for this application, and for many others, it is crucial to have better control over the shape of $A_x(t)$ outside of the ``Lieb-Robinson light cone"---the region within distance $vt$ of the initial site $x$.
-This paper will address precisely this problem.
+This understanding is physically important because it sharpens our picture of operator growth outside of the LR light cone.
+This has important applications to the simulability of continuous-time dynamics and to extended operators such as disorder operators, which are used broadly in the literature.
+To illustrate the simulability application, if $A$ is a local operator and we study the Heisenberg time-evolved $A(t)$ expanded in the basis of Pauli strings, then a volume-law scaling bound suggests that the minuscule weight of volume-filling Pauli strings could overcome the large number of them---$\exp[\mathrm{O}(t^d)]$---to account for.
+We might then hope for an algorithm with an improved \emph{polynomial} dependence in $\varepsilon^{-1}$:

+Here $(vt + \log \epsilon^{-1})$ is the radius corresponding to an error tolerance $\epsilon$ and the prefactor $(vt)^{d-1}$ is the surface area of the light cone, which scales with the number of paths [as in Eq. \eqref{eq:taylorseriesintro}] that reach the edge of the light cone.

+In fact, using a very different approach---cluster expansions---it has recently been shown \cite{cluster_Alhambra23} that classical simulation algorithms do exist with polynomial error in $\epsilon^{-1}$ at a fixed time $t$: